 Under Her Wing was the Universe

 I am creating public art in downtown Enid, Oklahoma.
 There is an empty plot of land owned by the city of Enid that I will activate with pocket prairie, an eco-system filled with native Oklahoma grasses, flowers, and trees.
-In the middle of the prairie will be a large pavilion with a path and seating.
-Inside the pavilion, visitors will find a sanctuary-like setting with a light installation above that presents a artist-interpreted universe of stars overhead.
+In the middle of the prairie will be a large sculptural pavilion with a path and seating.
+Under this massive sculpture, visitors will find a sanctuary-like setting with a light installation above that presents an artist-interpreted universe of stars overhead.
 This public art will transform the city block of Park Avenue between Grand and Independence.
+The location is immediately south of the CNB Conference Center.

 The downtown square in Enid is vibrant and lively, and this adds another great attraction.
 This work of contemporary art would become a significant destination for Enid residents and visitors alike.
 I imagine it becoming the kind of destination where memorable moments could happen: a first kiss, a proposal, teenage daydreaming, or a place where grandparents can bond with grandchildren.